drshahizan/special-topic-data-engineering/project/proposal/CodeX/PROPOSAL_CodeX.md

 > Start the proposal with a brief summary that highlights the main points of the project, including its goals, objectives, and expected outcomes.

 ## Background
 - As Netflix is one of the streaming platform , it uses Netflix Recommendation Algorithm (NRA) , to analyze user behaviour.
 Personalization is the key to success in today consumer world because it grabs consumer attention for the best experience and interaction towards Netflix.
-Netflix Recommendation Algorithm (NRA) uses personalization based on these informations :
+Netflix Recommendation Algorithm (NRA) create personalization based on these informations :